quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 - Accomplished / Kudos / Blog Post

 ## Why the tool exists
-Short answer: FEAR.
+Short answer: FEAR!
 - Early pandemic
 - I transitioned to teaching python over zoom in my own on-official workshops
-- Avoided GIT module due to the complexity
+- Stragegically avoided GIT module due to the complexity
-- volunteered to co-teach full Software Carpentry Workshop and even though I was only the helper for the GIT section, trying to do that section remotely was a concern.
+- Then, I volunteered to co-teach full Software Carpentry Workshop and even though I was only the helper for the GIT section, trying to do that section remotely was a concern.
 It seemed hard enough in person.
 I had a few weeks, so I tried to come up with some helper scripts
 ________________

 V0 was born.
 It was a series of helper scripts in a jupyter/vs code file that I could run in the background as the helper.
 It worked, but only because I wrote it and was running it.